About Me

 1 portion of pastry

-1 potato
+1 large potato

-1 carrot
+1 large carrot

-1 small swede or turnip - about the size of a tennis ball
+1 small swede (or turnip) - about the size of a tennis ball

 1 onion